 Data flow diagrams ("bubble charts") are directed graphs in which nodes specify processing acitvities and the arcs specify data items transmitted between processing nodes.
 Like flowcharts, data flow diagram can be used at any desired level of abstraction.
-A data flow diagram might represent data between individual blocks statements or statements in a routine, data between concurrent processes or data flow in a distributed computing system where each node represents a geographically remote processing unit unlike flowcharts, data flow diagrams do not indicate conditions decision logic or under which various processing nodes in the diagram might be activated.
+A data flow diagram might represent data flow between individual statements or blocks of statements in a routine, data flow between concurrent processes or data flow in a distributed computing system where each node represents a geographically remote processing unit unlike flowcharts, data flow diagrams do not indicate decision logic or conditions under which various processing nodes in the diagram might be activated.